 Role of Council Members

-Council meetings: Four or five per year.
+Council meetings: Four per year.

 Committees: Each Council member is appointed to at least one committee.
 Time commitments vary by committee.